AbhinavBehal/serverless-parameter-tuning/README.md

 #### Parameters
 ```
 {
+    "n_workers": number of configurations to evaluate in parallel (-1 => use all available cores),
     "n_configs": number of configurations to evaluate,
     "min_r": minimum resources (boosting rounds) given to each configuration,
     "max_r": maximum resources (boosting rounds) given to each configuration,